-The LuxTrust PKI consists in a two-level CA hierarchy:
+The LuxTrust PKI consists in a three-level CA hierarchy:

-- One Internationally recognized root : "GTE Cybertrust Global Root" which signs the "LuxTrust Root CA" - One "LuxTrust Root CA" root-signing all subordinate LuxTrust CAs - One "LuxTrust Normalized CA" and one "LuxTrust Qualified CA".
-Each of these CAs is root-signed by the LuxTrust Root CA. The LuxTrust Normalized CA does no more issue certificates.
-The LuxTrust Qualified CA is issuing end-entity certificates. - Additional CAs or CA hierarchies might be root-signed in the future under the LuxTrust Root CA
+- One Internationally recognised root: "Baltimore CyberTrust Root" which cross-signs the "LuxTrust Root CA" - One "LuxTrust Root CA" root-signing all subordinates LuxTrust CAs - One "LuxTrust Qualified CA" and one "LuxTrust Normalised CA".
+Each of these CAs is root-signed by the LuxTrust Root CA. The LuxTrust Qualified CA issues end-entity certificates.
+The LuxTrust Normalised CA does no more issue end-entity certificates. - Additional CAs or CA hierarchies might be root-signed in the future under the LuxTrust Root CA

-LuxTrust S.A., acting as CSP in the sense of the Grand-Duchy of Luxembourg modified 14/08/2000 law on electronic commerce [8], is using several Certification Authorities (CAs) according to the here described hierarchy to issue the LuxTrust certificates.
-These CAs include the LuxTrust Root CA, LuxTrust Qualified CA (as well as other future CAs root-signed by the LuxTrust Root CA).
-In all CA-certificates of these CAs, LuxTrust S.A. is referred to as the legal entity being the certificate issuing authority and thereby having the final responsibility and liability for all the LuxTrust CAs as well as for all the component services that are used by LuxTrust S.A. to provide LuxTrust certifications services through any one of its CAs, as described in section 1.3.
-This is true even when LuxTrust S.A. acting as CSP through any one of its CAs is sub-contracting some of these component services to third parties.
-Subcontracting agreements shall include back-to-back provisions to ensure that subcontractors shall support the liability and responsibility for the sub-contracted provisioned component services.
+LuxTrust S.A., acting as CSP as described in the law of Grand-Duchy of Luxembourg modified on 14/08/2000 [7], is using several Certification Authorities (CAs), as shown in the certificates hierarchy, to issue LuxTrust end-users certificates.
+These top level CAs are the LuxTrust Root CA, LuxTrust Normalised CA and LuxTrust Qualified CA. Additional CAs may be root-signed by the LuxTrust Root CA in the future.

+In all (CA-) certificates issued to these CAs, LuxTrust S.A. is referred to as the legal entity being the certificate issuing authority, assuming final responsibility and liability for all LuxTrust CAs and services used by LuxTrust S.A. for provision of LuxTrust certification services through any one of its CAs, as described in section 1.3.

-The LuxTrust PKI Hierarchy can be depicted as follows:
+This responsibility and liability is still valid when LuxTrust S.A. acting as CSP through any of its CAs is sub-contracting services or part of services process to third parties.
+Sub-contracting agreements shall include back-to-back provisions to ensure that sub-contractors shall support the liability and responsibility for the sub-contracted provisioned services.

-Figure 1 : LuxTrust PKI Hierarchy of CAs and related CPS/CPs and contractual documents
+Figure 1 - LuxTrust PKI CA hierarchy, related CPS/CPs and contractural documents

-1.1.3.
-The present document - LuxTrust Certificate Policy for Server and Code Signing Certificates
+1.1.4 The present document - LuxTrust Certificate Policy for Server and Code Signing Certificates (QCA)